brevzin/cpp_proposals/3394_annotations/annotations.md

 }
 ```

 You can imagine extending this out to support a wide variety of other serialization-specific attributes that shouldn't otherwise affect the C++ usage of the type.
+For instance, a [more complex approach](https://godbolt.org/z/jaKTe57Gf) additionally supports the `skip_serializing_if` annotation while first collecting all `serde` annotations into a struct.

-## Proposal
+# Proposal

 The core idea is that an *annotation* is a compile-time value that can be associated with a construct to which attributes can appertain.
 Annotation and attributes are somewhat related ideas, and we therefore propose a syntax for the former that builds on the existing syntax for the latter.